 Additional certifications you can get to show your expertise include:

 What to Know Before Becoming an Occupational Therapist

 The average cost of a master's program varies depending on the school.
-According to the National Center for Education Statistics, graduate tuition and required fees cost an average of $19,749 per year as of 2020-2021.
+According to the National Center for Education Statistics, graduate tuition and required fees cost an average of $19,750 per year as of 2020-2021.
 Be aware of hidden college costs not listed on program websites.
-For example, the fee to fill out the NBCOT exam application online is $515.
+This average cost does not include books, technology, housing, and transportation.